Ray Drummond

-Ray Drummond (born November 23, 1946 in Brookline, Massachusetts) is an American jazz bassist and teacher.
-He also has an MBA from Stanford University, hence his linkage to the Stanford Jazz Workshop.
+Ray Drummond (November 23, 1946 – November 1, 2025) was an American jazz bassist and teacher.
+He also had an MBA from Stanford University, hence his linkage to the Stanford Jazz Workshop.
 He can be heard on hundreds of albums and co-leads The Drummonds with Renee Rosnes and (not related) Billy Drummond.

-Drummond has been a resident of Teaneck, New Jersey, since 1980 with his wife, Susan, and his daughter, Maya.
+Drummond was a resident of Teaneck, New Jersey, since 1980 with his wife, Susan, and his daughter, Maya.

-He is the elder brother of David Drummond, who served as senior vice president, corporate development and chief legal officer of Google Inc., until his retirement in 2020.
+He was the elder brother of David Drummond, who served as senior vice president, corporate development and chief legal officer of Google Inc., until his retirement in 2020.

+Drummond died on November 1, 2025, at the age of 78.